 It is easier to sell to an existing customer than to acquire a new one.
-This means you should cherish your customers and make them into return customers.
+This means you should cherish your guests and make them into return customers.

-Good online ways to build and maintain a relationship with your customer are:
+Good online ways to build and maintain a relationship with your guests are:

-- staying in touch after the trip is done – customers appreciate a personal touch
+- staying in touch after the trip is done – travellers appreciate a personal touch

-- asking for feedback and using it to improve your product – let your customers know how you used their feedback
+- asking for feedback and using it to improve your product – let your guest know how you used their feedback

-- building an email database – use your website or blog to add to your subscriber list and create effective and exclusive information for this group.
-There are several articles on the internet that can show you examples of successful email marketing for travel agencies.
+- building an e-mail database – use your website or blog to add to your subscriber list and create effective and exclusive information for this group.

 Tip 9: Collaborate with bloggers, news and/or travel writers and stakeholders in your region